lightstep/opentelemetry-examples/browser/getting_started.md

     npm start
 ```

 5. Open your browser and go to 'http://localhost:8091/user-interaction.html'.
-You should see something similar in Lightstep
+You should see something similar in Cloud Observability

 ![Screenshot of the running example](images/user-interaction-1-1.png)
 ![Screenshot of the running example](images/user-interaction-1-2.png)